MOHAMEDHALBES/rtfm/user-app-publishing/rules.md

 There are also some **don'ts** that you should take into account.

-**Do not publish an app and keep it private in your library**, if any of this statement is true:
+**Do not publish an app and keep it private in your library**, if at least one of these statements is true:

 1. License of an app from developer forbids it to be published on appdb.
 2. App contains an enhancements that modify app behavior in the way which prevent app developer from directly benefiting on it (e.g. paid functions inside are provided for free due to injected enhancement).